Dealing with the body

 Latest news:

 22nd June 2025 – Today I finished the task of repairing broken links in the old version of these posts.
 You can now navigate the entire series using the links in each article – Matthew, Mark, and most of John.
-Next, I propose revising all the material from the old version, moving each item to Journeys of heart and mind as I go.
+Next I must complete the last couple of chapters of John; and finally, I propose revising all the material from the old version, moving each item to the current version of Journeys of heart and mind as I go.

 See also